 I've also built a number of software titles for use in role-playing games, under the DivNull Software label.

 I host a number of gaming files, particularly for Exalted and Shadowrun, on Thor, one of my subdomains.
+I also host a list of Ptolus battlemaps.

 I've played a lot of games over the years, and read many more.
 Here are some of my favorites: